 305 Sprint Car Rules

 305 Sprint Cars have different rules throughout the country.
-With the 305’s at Jacksonville being a new class, we want to allow people to have many sources available for affordable engines.
+We want to allow people to have many sources available for affordable engines.
 Our preferred engine package will generally follow the rules of 34 Raceway in West Burlington Iowa.
 However, if you find an affordable engine from another rules package our rules will accommodate most configurations that result in performance equal to or less than our preferred package.
 For our purposes at Jacksonville, we are going to categorize the motors as follows:

 Burlington Engine – This is our primary rules package and the preferred engine for our 305 class.
 Allows aftermarket cast iron heads with 200cc runners and often uses 49cc chambers.
 Rough horsepower: 500hp.
-If you are building this engine, please talk to an experienced builder regarding special machine work that may be necessary including cylinder wall notching for certain heads.
 Common Head example: Dart Iron EaglePart Number: 10310010PF and World Products Sportsman II.
 34 Raceway 305 rules can be found here.

 GM 604 Crate Engine – Although it is 350 cubic inches, we will allow a GM 604 crate engine that is SEALED in conformance with existing UMP DirtCar rules for its Pro Late Model Division.
 This motor produces roughly 400 to 425 HP – well below our preferred engine package.
 We allow this engine simply because they are readily available in a sealed condition and the performance can be verified.